Alexander Christoforidis, AIA AICP LEEDap, Division of Experience-based Learning and Career Education, University of Cincinnati

 Of your recent projects, which is your favorite and why?

-How can AIA members get involved with CRAN?
+How can AIA Members get involved with SAIDworks?

 We like to serve a diversity of firms as much as possible in every aspect of diversity.
 The easiest way would be to email me before the end of March 2020; however, anytime is a good time to ask.